zivid/zivid-python-samples/source/applications/point_cloud_tutorial.md

 Note:

+`zivid.camera.capture_2d_3d()` and `zivid.camera.capture_3d()` methods
-`zivid.camera.capture()` method returns at some moment in time after the camera completes capturing raw images.
+return at some moment in time after the camera completes capturing raw images.
 The handle from `zivid.frame.point_cloud()` is available instantly.
 However, the actual point cloud data becomes available only after the processing on the GPU is finished.
 Any calls to data-copy functions (section below) will block and wait for processing to finish before proceeding with the requested copy operation.

 For detailed explanation, see [Point Cloud Capture Process](https://support.zivid.com/latest/academy/camera/point-cloud-capture-process.html).
 ----

-### Copy from GPU to CPU memory
+#### Copy from GPU to CPU memory

 You can now selectively copy data based on what is required.
 This is the complete list of output data formats and how to copy them from the GPU.